-Portrait may be fine for Instagram or social media, but videos that you want to watch on computers, tablets, smartphones, and maybe even TVs require you to hold your phone in landscape or horizontal mode.
+Portrait might be fine for Instagram or social media, but for videos you want to watch on computers, tablets, smartphones, and maybe even TVs, you need to hold your phone in landscape, or horizontal mode.

 Lock your focus and exposure.

 Every new smartphone these days will automatically focus and choose the exposure for your shot.
 This works well for a quick photo, but is not beneficial for videos.